Database schema reference¶

 idx JSONB structure¶

-All standard Plone catalog indexes and metadata columns are stored together in a single JSONB document.
+Standard Plone catalog indexes and JSON-native metadata are stored together in a single JSONB document.
+Heavy or high-cardinality keys are extracted into dedicated columns (see Extracted columns (ExtraIdxColumn) below).
 Example for a typical Plone Page:

 {